Sunday, 30 November 2025

 [The film] was really a fun thing... except, for some reason, Sandra was afraid.
 Sometimes, she was scared to death... in fact, she left the production after one or two days, and we had to talk her into coming back!

 Szulkin immediately asks Sandra herself if she was upset during the shoot.
-She does not touch on her walk-off, but does say:
+Upset and fear are not quite the same thing, and Sandra does not touch on her walk-off, but she does say:

 I was upset because I'm an emotional person, and I reacted to what was going on as if it were real. [...]
 I ended up doing a horrible job in the film.
 I was very upset, and I felt like I should have channeled that, but I couldn't...
 I was a young actress and I was still learning to balance any emotions I had from outside of the film into my scene work.